WATER · QUINOLIZIDINE ALKALOIDS

 On the public record:

-- Lupinus texensis contains lupinine and related quinolizidine alkaloids at significant concentration.
+• Lupinus texensis contains quinolizidine alkaloids — sparteine, lupanine, hydroxylupanine, and lupinine — at significant concentration.

-- The Bluebonnet Groundwater Conservation District is a real Texas governmental body with the documented name.
+• The Bluebonnet Groundwater Conservation District is a real Texas governmental body with the documented name and jurisdiction.

 Not on the public record:

-- Any agency awareness, at any point in the program's history, of the lupinine leaching pathway.
+• Any agency awareness, at any point in TxDOT's seeding program history, of the QA leaching pathway.

-- Any testing of Hill Country aquifer water for lupinine or related quinolizidines by any Texas water-quality authority.
+• Any routine testing of Texas aquifer water for quinolizidine alkaloids by any Texas water-quality authority.

-- Any change in the TxDOT seeding program in response to the 2017 leaching research or related work.
+• Any change in the TxDOT seeding program in response to the published environmental-chemistry research.

-The first two could become public-record items the moment any state-level water authority chose to test for the compound.
+The first two could become public-record items the moment any state-level water authority chose to test for the compound class.
 The third is an observable program decision.